DotNetCurveLearning/efcore6fundamentals/README.md

 **Database enforces cascade delete**

 Only author is in memory, tracked by EF Core & marked "Deleted".
 Database's cascade delete will take care of books when author is deleted.

+# CHAPTER 09 - Defining and using many-to-many relationships

+**New requirements**:
+To keep track of the artists who design book covers.
+Note that the artists sometimes collaborate on a cover.

+EF Core has three ways to implement many-to-many relationships, but the most common and natural of them is refered as **skip navigations**, and that means **Direct refs from both ends**.

+For more complex needs we have:

+* **Skip with payload** : Allows database-generated data in extra columns
+* **Explicit join class** : Additional properties accessible via code (create an entity between the two ends that join them)

+## Planning the M2M relationship implementation

+* Multiple artists working on a cover
+* An artist can work on many covers

+**Steps**:

+* Create new Artist and Cover classes, update PubContext
+* Create a migration to reflect the changes needed in the database
+* Apply the migration to the database
+* Write the code to manage artists and book covers
+* Connect books to covers